 We currently have three main projects:

-- We are using a zebrafish model of Duchenne muscular dystrophy (the dmd mutant strain) to investigate new drug therapies for DMD.
-In particular, we want to take advantage of the fish model to identify potential combination drug therapies that are beneficial for DMD.
+- We are using a zebrafish model of Duchenne muscular dystrophy (the dmd mutant strain) to investigate the developmental biology and epigenetics of DMD as well as to identify new drug therapies for DMD.
+We also work closely with Dr. David Mack’s lab (https://iscrm.uw.edu/faculty/david-l-mack/) to take advantage of human iPSC and rat models of DMD.

-- We are using CRISPR-Cas9 genome editing in zebrafish to engineer mutations in genes that have been implicated in human congenital heart defects.
-Our goal is to gain insight into the functions of these genes in heart development.
+- We are using CRISPR genome screening and precision editing in zebrafish to engineer mutations in genes that have been implicated in human congenital heart defects.
+Recently our screening has identified several new genes required for heart development.
+Our goal is to gain insight into the complex genetics of congenital heart defects.

 Understanding skeletal muscle fiber-type differentiation